It’s the end of another year, and while it was a rough one in many ways, you feel like there are some positive takeaways and reflect on the past year.

 - Keep practicing!

 When you write down your goals and dreams, you’re putting energy into them and making them more real.
-When you see them in black and white, you’re more likely to take action towards making them a reality.
+When you see them in black and white, you’re more likely to take action toward making them a reality.

 Not only that, but journaling is a great way to track your progress and celebrate your accomplishments.